How to prepare for IELTS Reading Test?

 IELTS Reading Test Format

 IELTS has two different versions: Academic and General Training.
-The test can either be paper-based or computer-based.
+The test can either be IELTS on Paper or computer-based.
 Each organisation that accepts IELTS will usually specify which version of IELTS they would need from you for your application.
 In some cases either IELTS Academic or IELTS general training would be accepted.

 It has three sections and 40 questions which focuses on everyday life-like situations, work-related issues such as applying for a job, and topics of general interest.
 The extracts in each section are taken from books, magazines, newspapers, ads, company handbooks and guidelines.